dlang-tour/core/public/content/en/basics.md

 void main()
 {
-    // We will now encrypt the message with Caesar encryption and a shift
+    // We will now encrypt the message with
+    // Caesar encryption and a
-    // factor of 16!
+    // shift factor of 16!
-    char[] toBeEncrypted = [ 'w','e','l','c','o','m',
+    char[] toBeEncrypted = [ 'w','e','l','c',
+      'o','m','e','t','o','d',
+      // The last , is okay and will just
+      // be ignored!
-      'e','t','o','d' ];
+    ];
     writeln("Before: ", toBeEncrypted);
     auto encrypted = encrypt(toBeEncrypted, 16);
     writeln("After: ", encrypted);

-    // Make sure we the algorithm works as expected assert(encrypted == [ 'm','u','b','s','e',
+    // Make sure we the algorithm works
+    // as expected
+    assert(encrypted == [ 'm','u','b','s','e',
             'c','u','j','e','t' ]);
 }